AlessioNegri/SpacecraftSimulator/README.md

 ### 6.1 Analysis

 Under the section `Interplanetary Transfer` it is possible to analyze/design the interplanetary transfer bewteen two planets of the Solar System, given a *Launch Window* and an *Arrival Window*.
-Once selected the parameters, by clicking on the `Generate` button the Pork Chop Plot is generated, and can be seen by clicking on the `Show` button.
+Once selected the parameters, by clicking on the `Generate` button the Pork Chop Plot is generated, and can be seen int the bottom right figure.
 Use the `Stop` button to finish the generation before it ends.

 <p align="center"><img src="./images/interplanetary_transfer_1.png" width="100%"></p>

-This is a Pork Chop Plot between *Earth* and *Neptune*.
+This is a Pork Chop Plot between *Earth* and *Mars*.

 <p align="center"><img src="./images/pork_chop_plot.png" width="100%"></p>